Build a Segment

 If there are any incomplete filter rules (filter rules that were added but haven't been completed), a dialog will appear to confirm that you want to remove the incomplete filter rules before saving.

 A success message appears.
 You can view the segment on the Segments page in the “Built Segments” area.
-Once the segment's status is "Ready", you can activate it at your desired destinations (for more information, see "Distributing Data").
+Once the segment's status is "Ready", you can activate it at your desired destinations, depending on the activation permissions for that segment (for more information, see "Distributing Data").

 Note